House training a puppy can feel like an absolute nightmare! If ever you've regretted the decision to buy a white living room rug, it's now.

-Some puppies seem to "get it" quicker than others, but all dog can be house trained!
-It might be a little harder once they've got a habit in place of peeing or pooping in the house, but with this plan, it shouldn't take longer than a couple weeks.
+Some puppies seem to "get it" quicker than others, but all dogs can be house trained!
+It might be a little harder once they've got a habit of peeing or pooping in the house, but with this plan, it shouldn't take longer than a couple weeks.

-If you have an older dog that you are house-training, it shouldn't take much longer.
-However, if your dog seems to be unable to hold it for very long, it may be an underlying health condition (such as canine urinary incontinence).
+If you have an older dog that you are house training, it shouldn't take much longer.
+However, if your dog seems to be unable to hold it for very long, it may be an underlying health condition (such as urinary incontinence or a UTI).
 A quick visit to the vet can rule out any issues.

 Want a detailed step-by-step guide for house training a puppy or older dog?
 Grab my e-book House Training Made Easy.
 It has my tried-and-tested method on house training for dogs, including crate training, marking behavior and much more.